 compiler how you’d like the variable to be interpreted.
 When you declare an

 The distinction is also relevant to C in other places, like the

-Even though the code above passes
+Even though this code passes

 Occasionally, you may find yourself wanting to perform an arithmetic operation